damonto/estkme-cloud/README.md

 ### Introduction

-This is a simple server that allows you to remotely process requests from the eSTK.me removable eUICC.
-The project is written in Go and it's just a toy project.
-It's not meant to be used in production.
+This is a simple server designed to handle requests from the eSTK.me removable eUICC, such as downloads and notifications.
+The project is written in Go and is just a toy project, not suitable for production use.

 If you want to deploy your own rLPA server, I recommend you to use the [official rLPA server](https://github.com/estkme-group/lpac/blob/main/src/rlpa-server.php) instead.